HuilinZeng/demo/README.md

 #new new changes

-on the master branch, caused conflict
+on the master branch, for stashing

-modified in git stash session